m-zakeri/m-zakeri.github.io/content/courses/advanced-software-engineering.md

 ### Foreword
-I was teaching assistant of Advanced Software Engineering M.Sc. and Ph.D. course by [Dr. Saeed Parsa](http://parsa.iust.ac.ir/) {:target="_blank"} for six semesters at Iran University of Science and Technology.
+I was teaching assistant of Advanced Software Engineering M.Sc. and Ph.D. course by [Dr. Saeed Parsa](http://parsa.iust.ac.ir/){:target="_blank"} for six semesters at Iran University of Science and Technology.
 Our teaching materials during these three years are available to view and download.